 The conversation that never happened: On herpes and abusive relationships.
 How I got diagnosed.
 We need to talk about emotional abuse and STIs.

 How I lost my post-herpes virginity.
-Having sex after getting diagnosed for the first time is scary!
+Having sex with someone new after getting diagnosed for the first time is scary!
 This is how it went for me.

 To the teenage girls who have herpes.
 This world tells teen girls they’re worthless.
 Don’t listen.

 Why I don’t call herpes a “gift.”
-The STI community needs more language to describe our experiences, but this is slang I can’t get behind.
+The herpes community doesn’t have great language to capture our experiences yet.

 Why having a boyfriend doesn’t cure herpes.
 Please, please, please stop publishing essays about how you finally found someone who would love you despite your herpes diagnosis.
 There are other ways to heal, and there are better ways to challenge stigma.